 - Overuse and inflexible muscles may cause knee pain.

 - Tendinitis is the irritation and inflammation of the tendons.

 - Apophysitis is a stress injury or inflammation around the bone growth plates in children and teens and affects the normal anatomy and physiology of the knee.

-- Growth-related problems, such as Osgood-Schlatter disease, cause pain in the growth area.
+- Developmental changes or growth-related problems, such as Osgood-Schlatter disease, can cause pain in the growth area.
 According to StatPearls Publishing of the National Library of Medicine, the lifetime prevalence rate of Osgood-Schlatter disease is 9.8% in adolescents aged 12 to 15.
-This can be due to the fast growth of bone that makes the muscles stretched.
-This can be localized and tender to touch.
+This can be due to the fast bone growth that stretches the muscles and can be localized and tender to the touch.

 - Abnormal hip rotation may also lead to knee pain due to displacement of the knee cap.